Voting in South Dakota

 Vote-by-mail & Absentee

-No excuse is needed to vote absentee in South Dakota.
+Voters do not need an excuse to vote absentee/by-mail in South Dakota.

 Early Voting In South Dakota